The Site Builder provides amazing ease of use and stunning results. Here are some of our best practices for using the LearnWorlds Site Builder.

 Pin the side form

-You can easily pin the right sideform and it will bring the entire page in view on the left.
+You can easily pin the right sideform and it will bring the entire page into view on the left.

 Instantly trigger the login/signup form